chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 Integration methods
 --------------------
-Two types of integration methods are implemented in Lethe-DEM : explicit Euler method and velocity Verlet methods.
+Two types of integration methods are implemented in Lethe-DEM :

-..
+* Explicit Euler method;
-    Needs more explanation
+* Velocity Verlet method

 Explicit Euler method is calculated as :